mlflow/mlflow/docs/source/models.rst

 \***** If using `pyfunc` in MLflow Model Serving for realtime inference, the raw audio in bytes format must be base64 encoded prior to submitting to the endpoint.
 String inputs will be interpreted as uri locations.

-Using inference_config and kwargs for `transformers` inference
+Using inference_config and dictionary parameters for `transformers` inference
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 For `transformers` inference, there are two ways to pass in additional arguments to the pipeline.

 * Use inference_config when saving/logging the model
-* Use kwargs during `predict` function call
+* Use dictionary parameters during `predict` function call

 .. note::
-    Kwargs passed in to `predict` function will override the values in inference_config.
+    Dictionary parameters passed in to `predict` function will override the values in inference_config.
     This functionality is not supported for model serving yet, but it will be supported in the short future.

 * Using inference_config